Batla House encounter case: Background

-The encounter
+Encounter

 The encounter took place after a seven-member Delhi Police team led by Mohan Chand Sharma, an Inspector in the Special Cell of Delhi Police, stumbled upon IM commander Atif Amin and his companions in their rented address at flat no. L-18, Batla House in the morning of 19 September 2008.
 Then, DCP Sanjeev Kumar Yadav also played a vital role in this encounter.
 The team had received specific information that a suspected person wanted in connection with the serial bomb blasts in Delhi was hiding in a flat in Batla House of Jamia Nagar.

 Upon reaching the four-storied house the police's attempt to storm the flat on the second floor at around 10:30 AM (IST) led to a heavy exchange of fire.
 Sharma received the first burst of fire from the terrorists holed up inside.
 After the ensuing exchange of fire two terrorists, Atif Amin and Mohammad Sajid were killed, two other Mohammad Saif and Zeeshan were arrested, while one managed to escape.
 Also two Delhi police personnel were injured, among which, Sharma who led the operation, later succumbed to the injuries.
 Later, the intelligence team said that the arrested had links with Dubai and further questioned if they had any link with Dawood Ibrahim.